Terms & Conditions of Booking & Rental

 1.10.2 Security Deposits

-For rental periods of seven days or morewe will require a security deposit.
-This can be paid on a payment card or by direct bank transfer into our account.
+For rental periods of four days or more we will require a security deposit to be placed into our account.
+This can be paid by a payment card or by direct bank transfer into our account.

 The money will be transferred into our account and will be refunded (less any outstanding monies owed) on the completion of hire.
 Payment of the security deposit if made by payment card, or direct bank deposit must be finalised at least 24 hours prior to vehicle pick up.